Coby Electronics Corporation

-Coby Electronics Corporation was an American manufacturer of consumer electronics products headquartered in Lake Success, New York, with offices and factories around the world (including the United States, Mexico, and China).
+Coby Electronics Corporation is an American manufacturer of consumer electronics products headquartered in Lake Success, New York, with offices and factories around the world (including the United States, Mexico, and China).
 With the joint efforts of Coby Electronics Co. of Hong Kong and Coby Electronics Corp. of the United States, the products reached consumers in Asia, North America, South America and Europe; however, the company mostly sold in Europe and the United States.
 Coby also served as an OEM manufacturer for brands including Samsung, NEC, RadioShack's Presidian brand and Hyundai.
-Coby formerly provided OEM manufacturing for Daewoo before it became defunct.
 Its products are still available today.

 Coby closed in June 2013 due to financial trouble.
 Gordon Brothers Group acquired all assets of Coby Electronics, in August 2013, resuming sales.
 Gordon Brothers Group purchase did not include liabilities such as customer warranties.

 History

 Coby was founded in 1990 by Young Dong Lee (born 1955 in South Korea), who owned 100 percent of its capital stock.
 Its name came from deleting the "w" and second "o" in Cowboy.
 The logo was written in Bookman Old Style Bold, which resembles the serif font used in the Sony logo.
 Lee originally owned an electronics wholesaler called Cowboy.

 The company's original headquarters was in an industrial area of Maspeth, Queens.
 In 2008, it moved the world headquarters to Lake Success, New York.
 The former headquarters remained as a company warehouse.

 With the establishment of a new factory and new manufacturing processes in early 2006, the company very publicly sought to re-brand itself as a maker of higher-quality goods; they tended, however, to be in the low-price range.
 Its main factory was on 400 acre in Jiangxi Province in China.
 It was designed to accommodate up to 5,000 employees.

 In March 2013, Coby Electronics lost a case in New York State by Koninklijke Philips Electronics, N.V for failure to pay DVD licensing fees.

 In April 2013, Coby Electronics laid off 35% of their work staff and closed a warehouse in Savannah, GA, citing slow economic times.